bendahl/galene_deployment/doc/USER.md

     - _**Container Instance Name:**_ The name of your server within Google Cloud.
     - _**External IP:**_ The address at which your server may be contacted from the outside (via Browser, etc...)
     - _**Meeting URL:**_ This is the link to your online meeting room.
 Use this to enter the meeting.
-Make sure to send this link to all participants. **If you're using your own domain, make sure to update the relevant DNS entry to match the exernal IP.
+Make sure to send this link to all participants. **If you're using your own domain, make sure to update the relevant DNS entry to match the external IP.
 You should also replace the IP in your meeting URL with your domain name before sending out invitations.
     The process of updating your DNS entry is not documented here, because different providers handle this differently.**

 #### Cleaning Up